Patient information: Endometriosis (Beyond the Basics)

 - Surgery to remove the ovaries and fallopian tubes is called salpingo-oophorectomy.
 It is not always necessary to remove the ovaries to treat endometriosis; this decision will depend on your age and your preferences.

 Hormone therapy after surgery — If your ovaries are removed, your doctor or nurse might recommend hormone therapy (estrogen) after surgery.
 This is especially true for women under age 50 who are not yet menopausal.
 Estrogen can help to minimize menopausal symptoms like hot flashes, night sweats, vaginal dryness, and bone loss.
-(See "Patient information: Postmenopausal hormone therapy (Beyond the Basics)".)
+(See "Patient information: Menopausal hormone therapy (Beyond the Basics)".)

 There are several options for treating infertility in women with endometriosis.
 The best treatment depends on individual factors, including your age, if there are other fertility issues, and how severe your endometriosis is.
 Treatment options include: